About Omnibus

 Applications will only be processed if they are submitted using the official form.

-Proposals are no longer being accepted for the Spring 2024 semester.
+Proposals currently being accepted for the Fall 2024 semester.
 Previous directions are included in the proposal form below.

 Questions?
 Email cgcallahan@wm.edu